 Greece is perhaps one of the best places for sunset-lovers, offering a plethora of idyllic locations to choose from and enjoy this magical time of the day.

-Now, to that picture, add deep blues seas, unique natural monuments, and tempting beaches and you have a sunset in Greece, a sight that every sunset-hunter must experience.
+Now, to that picture, add deep blue seas, unique natural monuments, and tempting beaches, and you have a sunset in Greece, a sight that every sunset-hunter must experience.
 Here is a short list of the must-visit sunset spots in Greece, carefully selected for you.

 Balos – Western Crete